Women Community

 The Shanga group initially struggled to define their interests and find a common focus.
 However, through various offerings and methods, the group eventually agreed to work with beads.
 These are used to make jewelry or decorate clothing.

-The group is currently receiving training in this field, learning the basic techniques and skills of beadmaking.
-The long-term goal is for the women to work independently and use their acquired knowledge to grow and establish themselves in this craft.
+Currently, the group is receiving training in this field, learning the fundamental techniques and skills of beadmaking.
+The long-term goal for the women is to work independently and use their acquired knowledge to grow and establish themselves in this craft.

 The work should not only provide them with a stable source of income, but also create space for creative potential and enable them to tap into new markets.
 In this way, long-term success and the strengthening of their independence should be promoted.